AdobeDocs/analytics-platform.en/help/use-cases/aa-data/combine-report-suites.md

 ## Data Prep vs. Component ID

 As described above, Data Prep allows you to map different fields together across multiple Adobe Analytics report suites.
-This is helpful in CJA when you want to combine data from multiple datasets into a single CJA connection.
-However, if you intend to keep the report suites in separate CJA connections but you want to use one set of reports across those connections and data views, changing the underlying Component ID in CJA provides a way to make reports compatible even if schemas are different.
+This is helpful in Customer Journey Analytics when you want to combine data from multiple datasets into a single Customer Journey Analytics connection.
+However, if you intend to keep the report suites in separate Customer Journey Analytics connections but you want to use one set of reports across those connections and data views, changing the underlying Component ID in Customer Journey Analytics provides a way to make reports compatible even if schemas are different.
 See [Component Settings](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-settings/overview.html?lang=en) for more information.

-Changing the Component ID is a CJA-only function and does not impact data from the Analytics Source Connector that is sent to Real-time Customer Profile and RTCDP.
+Changing the Component ID is a Customer Journey Analytics-only function and does not impact data from the Analytics Source Connector that is sent to Real-time Customer Profile and RTCDP.